 PASSport Program – The PASSport retention initiative was created based on a need to retain students who are in academic jeopardy or who would have been previously suspended.
 Its focus is to reconnect students to the school and to educate them academically, spiritually and emotionally.
 The objective of this program is to offer strategies that provide student success.

 First Year Experience & Advising FYEA provides programs and services that support students’ academic success and personal adjustment to university life.

 PASS – Peer Assisted Study Groups The PASS program offers small group peer-led study sessions for multiple courses each semester.
-The sessions are led by students who have exceled in the course previously and been selected and trained for the position.
+The sessions are led by students who have previously exceled in the course and have been selected and trained for the position.
 The PASS leader offers several study sessions weekly, permitting currently enrolled students to review content, ask questions, discuss issues, and employ effective studying strategies.

 Peer MentoringPeer mentoring provides a student-to-student connection and resources for first-year students in the classroom.
 Peer mentors wear many hats as they assist first-year students in their transition from high school to college.
 These include being a role model of a successful student, a coach for academic skills, a tutor for course content, and a resource for campus information.

 Reading & Writing LabThe Writing Lab assists students with all levels of writing.
-Students receive tutoring from peers who provide direction at every stage of the writing process, including beginning a paper, writing a thesis, organizing ideas, using APA style or simply getting feedback from a second pair of eyes.
+Students receive tutoring from peers who provide direction at every stage of the writing process, including beginning a paper, writing a thesis, organizing ideas, using APA style, or simply getting feedback from a second pair of eyes.